 We grow in a natural environment in which mother nature in her infinite wisdom has processes which prevent the molds from taking hold.
 This is a combination of sun, air, lower density planting, frost cycles, winter and planned fallowing of the land.

 Our juice isn't just better, it is in a league of its own.
-It always tastes light, a little sweet and is very well tolerated by both your taste buds and your body.
+It always tastes light, a little sweet and is enjoyed by both your taste buds and your body.

 For the record, we did grow in a greenhouse at one time and switched to outdoor growth due to the same mold problems found in closed system growing operations today.